dojo/docs/dojox/calendar.rst

 Item editing
 ''''''''''''

 The move gestures allow to change the sub column of a data item unless the **allowSubColumnMove** property is set to false on the column view.

 Layout
 ``````

 In addition to the properties defined in the common section, the column view also exposes the horizontalGap property (default is 4).

 This value is used to specify the gap in pixels between each overlapping renderer if percentOverlap is 0.

 Renderers
 `````````

-The column view is using several renderers:
+The column view uses several renderers:
   * vertical item renderers to show the data items in the main sheet.
   * horizontal item renderers and expand renderers for secondary sheet.